nathan-a-macleod/open-flight-sim/README.md

 ![screenshot3](screenshot3.png)

 # TODO:
-- [x] Create a page for the user to create and input a mapbox API key.
-This will be used for the terrain data.
+- [x] Create a page for the user to create and input an API access token.
-- [x] Allow the page to validate the user's API access token.
-- [x] Store the access token somehow
+- [x] Store the access token somehow.
 - [x] Create a page to allow the user to choose an airport and runway to begin at.
 - [x] Create the main page where the user can fly the airplane.
 - [x] Allow the main page to download the terrain.